paubanon/workout-tracker/README.md

 - `npm run ios`: Opens the app in the iOS simulator.
 - `npm run web`: Opens the app in a web browser.
 - `npm run reset-project`: Resets the project to a blank state (Use with caution).

-## Contributing

-Contributions are welcome!
-As this project is still in development, we appreciate your feedback and suggestions.